The boundary model for the continuous cohomology of Isom$^+(\mathbb{H}^n)$: Preliminaries

+\begin{Le} Let $A$ be a Polish Abelian group and let $B<A$ be a closed subgroup.
+Then there exists a section $s:A/B\to A$ of the natural projection map $p:A\to A/B$ that is Borel and locally totally bounded.
+If $A$ is furthermore a Fr\'echet space then there exists a section that is continuous. \end{Le}

-Let $G$ be a locally compact second countable group.
-A \textbf{Polish space} is a separable completely metrizable topological space, a \textbf{Polish group} is a topological group which is also a Polish space in its topology and a \textbf{Polish Abelian $G$-module} is a Polish Abelian group $A$ with an action of $G$ by continuous automorphisms and a translation invariant metric.
-It is a \textbf{F-space} if $A$ is furthermore a separable real topological vector space in its Polish topology.
-A \textbf{Fr\'echet space} is a locally convex F-space.
-For any $\sigma$-finite measure space $X$ and any separable metric space $A$ let $C(X,A)$ be the set of measurable functions $X\to A$, identifying those which agree almost everywhere (a.e.).
-Any class of measurable functions contains a Borel function so we could also define $C(X,A)$ as consisting of Borel maps $X\to A$ and obtain the same space.
+For any $\sigma$-finite measure space $(X,\mathcal{B},\mu)$ and any separable metric space $A$ let $C(X;A)$ be the set of equivalence classes of measurable functions $X\to A$, identifying those which agree $\mu$-almost everywhere (a.e.).
+Any class of measurable functions contains a Borel function so we could also define $C(X;A)$ as consisting of equivalence classes of Borel maps $X\to A$ and obtain the same space.
 We endow this space with the topology of convergence in measure.
-When $A=\mathbb{R}$ this gives the usual F-space structure on $C(G,\mathbb{R})$ and this space is often denoted by $L^0(G)$.
-There holds a Fubini theorem for these spaces, i.e. if $X,Y$ are two $\sigma$-finite measure spaces then $C(X\times Y,A)\cong C(X,C(Y,A))\cong C(Y,C(X,A))$ \cite[Theorem 1]{Mo3}.
-If $A$ is a Polish Abelian $G$-module and $X$ is a standard Borel space on which $G$ acts as a Borel transformation group such that it leaves some finite measure $\mu$ quasi-invariant then $C(X,A)$ is again a Polish Abelian $G$-module with action given by
+When $A=\mathbb{R}$ this gives the usual F-space structure on $C(X;\mathbb{R})$ and this space is often denoted by $L^0(X)$.
+There holds an exponential law for these spaces, i.e. if $(X_1,\mathcal{B}_1,\mu_1)$ and $(X_2,\mathcal{B}_2,\mu_2)$ are two $\sigma$-finite measure spaces then \cite[Theorem 1]{Mo3}: